shruticl-03/memory-match/README.md

 🎴 Emoji Memory Match Game

-A fun, fast-paced Memory Match Pairs Game built entirely with HTML, CSS, and JavaScript — featuring multiple emoji themes, sound effects, and a built-in leaderboard using Local Storage.
+A fun, fast-paced Memory Match Pairs Game built entirely with HTML, CSS, and JavaScript — featuring multiple emoji themes, difficulty levels, sound effects, and a built-in leaderboard using Local Storage.

 Test your memory, beat the timer, and climb the leaderboard! 🧠💥